Andela24/phase-3-build-frontend/frontend-api-project/README.md

 ## How To Use
 1. Loads Home Page with basic picture and navigation links.
 2. See all available destinations.
+4. Ability to create destination.
+5. Ability to delete each destination from the list.
-3. See the complete list of available attractions and click on any to learn more.
+6. See the complete list of available attractions and click on any to learn more.
 You may also make changes to the content and add a new description.
-4. Ability to delete each attraction from the list.
+7. Ability to delete each attraction from the list.
-5. Ability to create new attraction.
+8. Ability to create new attraction.

 ## Technologies Used
 * The system has a React frontend that connects to a SQLite backend using Active Record through Sinatra.